hdShang/arxiv-daily/docs/cs-CL/2025-08-03/papers/250801674v2-cupid-evaluating-personalized-and-contextualized-alignment-of-llms-f.md

 ---
 layout: default
-title: CUPID: Evaluating Personalized and Contextualized Alignment of LLMs from Interactions
+title: "CUPID: Evaluating Personalized and Contextualized Alignment of LLMs from Interactions"
 ---

 # CUPID: Evaluating Personalized and Contextualized Alignment of LLMs from Interactions